Concept Mapper app icon

 Think in typed graphs.

-Concept Mapper is a tool for building, editing, and reasoning over concept maps where every node and edge has a type, on the Mac — with iPhone and iPad on the way.
+Concept Mapper is a tool for building, editing, and reasoning over concept maps where every node and edge has a type.
 Maps are plain-text Markdown; the schema they obey lives in a separate template.
 Your thinking stays portable, greppable, and yours.

 Concept Mapper showing a force-directed map of 83 nodes across the complexity sciences